 Firstly, and this goes without saying, if you don’t look like an obvious tourist, you are less likely to be targeted.
 Sometimes you need to take a quick peek at your Lonely Planet in public, but at least try to avoid the Hawaiian shirt, socks and sandals ensemble.

-As far as really big cities go, Buenos Aires is not particularly dangerous although if you listen to the many residents of this port city or the excitable tabloid media, you may come to believe it’s something akin to downtown Baghdad.
-For the 2019 Crime Index Rate, Buenos Aires comes in at number 43, between […]
+As far as really big cities go, Buenos Aires is not particularly dangerous, although if you listen to the many residents of this port city or the excitable tabloid media you may come to believe it’s something akin to downtown Baghdad.
+In the 2019 Crime Index Rate, Buenos Aires comes in at number 43, between […]